 - 1/2 tsp baking soda

-- Preheat oven to 350 degrees.
+Preheat oven to 350 degrees Fahrenheit.
 Line two cookie sheets with parchment paper or silicon baking mats.

-- In a stand mixer, mix wet ingredients (honey, coconut oil, vanilla, egg) for 1-2 minutes, or until thoroughly combined.
+Whisk together wet ingredients (honey, coconut oil, vanilla, egg) until smoothly combined.

 Stir in almond flour, oats, flax seed, and baking soda, then stir in chocolate chips.